yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields.rst.txt

 			&= \int d\beta ~\exp(-\ifrak \tau E_{\beta}) \Phi_{\beta} \int d\alpha ~g(\alpha) \left( \blue{\delta(\alpha - \beta) - 2\pi\ifrak (\Phi_{\beta}, V \Psi_{\alpha}^-)} \right)  \label{eq_positive_limit_of_in_state_by_lippmann_schwinger}
 	\end{align}

 where we've used the residue theorem again in the second equality.
-Next expand the left-hand-side of the equation, i.e., the :math:`\tau \to \infty` limit of the in-packet in terms of the out-states
+Next expand the left-hand-side of the equation in terms of the out-states and then let :math:`\tau \to \infty`

 .. math::
 	:nowrap: